 Non-market production covers the goods and services household members produce for their own consumption by combining their unpaid labour as well as the goods and services from the market.
 Mitchell et al. (1921), Kuznets (1944), Clark (1958) as well as Devereux and Locay (1992:399) believe there is a need to include household production in economic growth.
-Household production, referred to as non-market production, represents the goods and services produced in a household by joining goods and services of the market with unpaid labour to provide household members with consumption.
+Household production, referred to as non-market production, represents the goods and services of the market with unpaid labour to provide household members with consumption.
 The exclusion of non-market production may lead to unreliable and even biased economic statistics, for instance, national income would be severely under-estimated.